 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Metlakatla is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Metlakatla isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Metlakatla are a mix of both white- and blue-collar jobs.
 Overall, Metlakatla is a town of service providers, sales and office workers and professionals.
 There are especially a lot of people living in Metlakatla who work in office and administrative support (11.51%), farm management occupations (11.20%) and maintenance occupations (8.68%).